 Benefits and Perks

-Only 44 percent receive paid vacation and sick leave.
-Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a defined benefit retirement plan.
-A fair number of survey participants have health insurance, and benefits for just over two-fifths of workers also include dental insurance.
-The company also dishes out perks such as a casual working environment, flexible hours, a defined benefit retirement plan, and optional telecommute / work from home.
+A lucky few (43 percent) are fortunate enough to be compensated for both vacation and sick time.
+It's easy to build up retirement reserves here with programs such as a 401(k) plan and a defined benefit retirement plan.
+Most employees receive health insurance, and one-half get dental coverage.
+The list of perks also includes a casual working environment, flexible hours, a defined benefit retirement plan, and optional telecommute / work from home.